Autopsy results for 'Fast & Furious' star Walker may come Tuesday

 Walker and Rodas were both drivers for the Always Evolving racing team.

-Neither the coroner's office nor Los Angeles County Sheriff's Department would confirm if Rodas was the driver of the car.
-Rodas also served as a financial adviser to Walker, the actor's spokeswoman, Ame Van Iden, said.
+Neither the coroner's office nor the sheriff's department would confirm if Rodas was the driver of the car.
+Rodas also served as a financial adviser to Walker, said the actor's spokeswoman, Ame Van Iden.

 Walker, who played supporting roles in 1998's "Pleasantville" and 1999's "Varsity Blues," was in five of the six "Fast & Furious" films about illegal street racing, heists and organized crime, portraying law enforcement officer Brian O'Conner.